Awesome! So, you’ve got some new tenants moving in. You can relax now… well, almost. There’s one more key thing to do to welcome you new tenants...

-If a family with children are moving in you may want to include an age appropriate toy.
-Not in anyway necessary and you will need to judge the scenario yourself.
+If a family with children is moving in you may want to include an age-appropriate toy.
+Not in any way necessary and you will need to judge the scenario yourself.

 People love their pets.
 Sometimes even more than their children (we joke, of course).
 This little added gesture shows you care but also lets them know that you are keeping tabs on what animals are in the home.

 Finally, the fun part of the welcome pack.
 Including an inexpensive gift when you welcome new tenants will win you major kudos points.